riteshkukreja/file_system/README.md

 # file_system
-A js plugin to show File System Graph
+A js plugin to create File System Graph with multiple users, directory and file permissions.

+A working demo is provided [here](https://riteshkukreja.github.io/file_system/).